mikko97/blackjack-game/README.md

 This is a Blackjack game developed with C++ using Qt Creator.
 This project allows you to play the classic casino card game of Blackjack in a user-friendly environment.
 This project was done to get more familiar with C++.

 ## Features
-- Graphical user interface.
+- Graphical user interface
-- Classic rules of Blackjack implemented.
+- Classic rules of Blackjack
-- Ability to bet using play money.
+- Ability to bet using play money
-- Card drawing and shuffling animations.
+- Card drawing and shuffling animations
-- Statistics on wins/losses/money won/money lost.
+- Statistics on wins/losses/money won/money lost
+- Database for saving and fetching users statistics

 ## Installation
 If you just want to play the game, you can download it from the releases section.